Dance Me Outside: Production

 Dance Me Outside was the first acting role for Dillon, who was previously known as a rock singer.
 He later starred in McDonald's Hard Core Logo, and has since gone on to become an acclaimed actor in television series such as Durham County and Flashpoint.

 The rock band Leslie Spit Treeo and singer-songwriter Vern Cheechoo appeared in the film, performing in concert at the reserve's community hall, "The Blue Quill Hall".
 Blue Quill is a borrowed name of a community in W.P.
 Kinsella's hometown of Edmonton.
 Other contributors to the soundtrack included the folk music duo Kashtin, singer-songwriter Keith Secola and Dillon's band The Headstones, as well as previously recorded songs by Redbone and The Ramones, and an instrumental score by Mychael Danna.

-The film was shot primarily on the Shawanaga, Wasauksing and Sucker Creek First Nations reserves near Parry Sound, with a small amount of location shooting in Parry Sound.
+The film was shot primarily on the Shawanaga and Wasauksing First Nations reserves near Parry Sound, with a small amount of location shooting in Parry Sound.